 Is It Dangerous to Use Kerosene and Oil Soap Together?

+Kerosene is combustible, and inhalation of the fumes can cause respiratory issues.
 Furthermore, oil soap can be an irritant to the skin and eyes, and if consumed, can lead to poisoning in pets or young children.

 As we’ve noted, kerosene is a terrible choice for pest control, but we don’t want to end this article without giving you some better alternatives.
 Here are five safe methods with an excellent track record at a very low cost.

 Termites love cellulose, so a little damp cardboard makes for excellent bait.
 Spray it with a little residual insecticide or light dusting of borax to kill the unsuspecting critters.

 Alternatively, you can hit them with a termite spray when you see them feeding.
 There are also commercial bait traps available that contain poisons they’ll share with the colony.